wix/Detox/docs/APIRef.DeviceObjectAPI.md

 Check out Detox's [own test suite.](../detox/test/e2e/06.device-orientation.test.js)

-### `device.setLocation(lat, lon)` **iOS Only**
+### `device.setLocation(lat, lon)`

+> Note:
-> Note: `setLocation` is dependent on [fbsimctl](https://github.com/facebook/idb/tree/4b7929480c3c0f158f33f78a5b802c1d0e7030d2/fbsimctl) which [is now deprecated](https://github.com/wix/Detox/issues/1371).
+> On iOS `setLocation` is dependent on [fbsimctl](https://github.com/facebook/idb/tree/4b7929480c3c0f158f33f78a5b802c1d0e7030d2/fbsimctl) which [is now deprecated](https://github.com/wix/Detox/issues/1371).
 If `fbsimctl` is not installed, the command will fail, asking for it to be installed.
+>
+> On Android `setLocation` currently will only work with Android Emulator bundled with Android development tools (as long as you've set the correct permissions set in your app manifest).

-Sets the simulator location to the given latitude and longitude.
+Sets the simulator/emulator location to the given latitude and longitude.

 ```js
 await device.setLocation(32.0853, 34.7818);